trace-kadenyi/Portfolio-Skeleton-Project/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name: Portfolio Mobile Version Skeleton
+# Project Name: Portfolio Skeleton

-> Description of the project: This project is a skeleton of the mobile version of my potential portfolio.
-It includes all the features from the logo to my social media contacts.
+> Description of the project: This project is a skeleton of my potential portfolio.

 ## Built With

-- Major languages: HTML|CSS
+- Major languages: HTML|CSS|JavaScript
 - Frameworks: None
 - Technologies used: None